 An unusual event is an occurrence that has the potential to impact plant safety.
 No releases of radioactive material requiring off-site response or monitoring are expected unless further degradation of safety systems occurs.
-In 2012, nuclear energy facilities declared 35 unusual events.
+Nuclear energy facilities declared 31 unusual events in 2013.

 An alert indicates that there has been a substantial decrease in the level of plant safety.
 If there is any release of radioactive material, the off-site doses would be limited to small fractions of the EPA public exposure levels.
-There were five alerts at U.S. nuclear plants in 2012.
-None involved the release of radioactive material.
+Three alerts were declared in 2013.

 During a site area emergency, major failures of plant functions needed for protection of the public have occurred or are likely to occur.
 Should there be a radiological release, the off-site doses are not expected to exceed EPA protective action guideline exposure levels except near the site boundary.
-Only four of these events have been declared in the past 25 years, most recently in 2006.
+There has only been one site area emergency, which occurred in 2006.

 In a general emergency, there is substantial damage to the nuclear fuel, with a potential for loss of containment integrity and a radiation release.
-Any radiological release likely will exceed EPA public exposure levels off site for more than the immediate plant area.
-There has been only one general emergency in the United States: the accident at Three Mile Island.
+Any radiological release could exceed EPA public exposure levels off site for more than the immediate plant area.
+There have been no general emergencies since the criteria were established after the accident at TMI.

 Emergency preparedness programs for nuclear energy facilities are highly coordinated and tested, involving the operating companies and local, state and federal agencies.
 Each entity has specific responsibilities.